 Flood control is required for all sites.

-Detention or retention of the 25-year storm with a maximum release rate of 0.13 cfs per acre is required.
+Detention of the 25-year storm with a maximum release rate of 0.13 cfs per acre is required, or retention of the 100-year storm, or back to back 100-year storms with no positive outlet.